ByIvo/password-meter/README.md

 ```sh
 docker run --rm -i -p8080:8080 password-meter
 ```
-After that, just open http://localhost:8080/password-meter and verify your password strength
+After that, open http://localhost:8080/password-meter and verify your password strength

 # How to create new features